-- cator means off and a fast blinking green LED indicator means on.
-Multiple option changes can be sele

-Pressing the hidden key will accept all changes and exit - Pressing the key will abort the process and exit

-Sync Fan Relay with Active Blower - Normally the fan relay will activate when the blower switch is pressed.
+Sync Fan Relay with Active Blower Normally the fan relay will activate when the blower switch is pressed.
 Blower can either be actively running or pending.
 If the fan relay sync is active the blower must be actively running for the relay to change state.

-Sync Accessary Outlet with Active Blower - Normally the accessary outlet is on all the time.
+Sync Accessary Outlet with Active Blower Normally the accessary outlet is on all the time.
 If the accessary outlet sync is active, the blower must be actively running for the accessary outlet to turn on.

-Sync Outlet Power with Active Blower - Normally the outlet power is turned on via the outlet key.
+Sync Outlet Power with Active Blower Normally the outlet power is turned on via the outlet key.
 If the outlet power sync is active, the outlet power will turn on and off with the blower or may be turned on and off independently if the blower is active.

-Sync Fluorescent Light with Active Blower - Normally the fluorescent light is turned on via the fluorescent light key.
-If the fluorescent light sync is active, the fluorescent light will turn on and off with the blower or may be turned on and off independently if the blower is active.
-Sync 15 Volt DC output with active blower normally the 15 Volt DC output located on sync is active, the blower must be actively running for the 15 Volt DC output to turn
+Sync LED Light with Active Blower Normally the LED light is turned on via the LED light key.
+If the LED light sync is active, blower is active, or may be turned on and off independently if the blower is active.

+Sync 15 Volt DC output with active blower normally the 15 Volt DC output located on the control board is on when power is applied to the system.
+If the 15 Volt DC output sync is active, the blower must be actively running for the 15 Volt DC output to turn on.